metricfire/telegraf-daemonset/README.md

 - Confirm the daemonset is running in your context, with the name *telegraf* and the namespace *monitoring*:
   - kubectl get daemonsets --all-namespaces
+- Instantly visualize your metrics:
+  - Import the 'k8 Overview' dashboard into your HG account from our Dashboard Library